 Contributors / 189Back to Tabs

-Any college-level collection strong in cultural analysis will consider this a lively, insightful survey.
+Any college-level collection strong in the cultural analysis will consider this a lively, insightful survey.

 Book News, Inc—Portland OR—October 2011

-Editors and authors Rosen and Riley compile essays by 23 US writers and journalists who examine what popular culture has to teach people about themselves and how society can reclaim popular culture for a discussion of concepts like virtue and character.
+Editors and authors Rosen and Riley compile essays by 23 US writers and journalists who examine what popular culture has to teach people about themselves and how society can reclaim popular culture to discuss concepts like virtue and character.